Actor Rebellion of 1733: Management changes

-Highmore and Ellys, both gentlemen and not actors, insisted on actively participating in every day-to-day decisions regarding scheduling, choice of plays, expenses, actors' behaviour.
+Highmore and Ellys, both gentlemen and not actors, insisted on actively participating in every day-to-day decisions regarding scheduling, choice of plays, expenses, and actors' behavior.
 Their management style clashed with Theophilus, when he recovered and returned in February.
 They denied his play The Harlot's Progress instead putting a play by Ellys.
 The fighting between the managers coincided with poor attendance from both the epidemic in London and other theatres attracting audiences with popular operatic performances.
 Theophilus's play The Mock-Officer failed, which caused Highmore and Ellys to turn further against him.
 However, his 31 March 1733 The Harlot's Progress, based on William Hogarth's painting of the same name, proved to be very successful and embarrassed the two other managers.

 While Theophilus Cibber was disputing with Highmore and Ellys, Aaron Hill became interested in partnering at the Theatre Royal.
 Hill was earlier a partner at the theatre until he was removed during a previous actor riot that took place in June 1710.
 On 22 March 1733, Hill, in a letter to Benjamin Victor, a dramatist who had arranged the sale of Booth's shares to Highmore, criticised the fact that he was kept from buying into the theatre's management and attacked Theophilus.
 He offered 900 pounds for three years for Booth's shares and 1800 pounds for Mary Wilks's shares.
 Negotiations continued until May when they were dropped.
 Hester Booth, widow of Barton Booth, sold her remaining shares to Henry Giffard, the manager of Goodman's Fields Theatre, just few days after her husband died on 10 May.

 By this time, many of the partners, including Wilks, Ellys, and Colley Cibber, no longer wanted to be a part of the theatre and sought to sell their shares.
 When Colley sought to rent out his share to his son for 300 pounds a year, Highmore approached Colley in order to buy.
 News of Colley's selling of the shares to Highmore first appeared in the Daily Post of 27 March 1733.
 The sale price was around 3000 guineas and 3500 pounds.
 Theophilus was upset that his father sold the share to Highmore instead of continuing to rent it out to himself.
 The share, as Theophilus believed, was his "Birthright".